Ju-On/Offensive-Security/Butler.md

 First attempt at traffic interception with proxy.

+Tried to modify the session cookie with the one found in previous curl -I findings with no success.

+Try to perform password spraying against target on 8080 with a common list of user names and passwords next in Burpe Suite.

 ## Tried to connect to the SMB port with no access.
     root@kali:/home/kali# smbclient -L //192.168.64.136 -p 445